 The Canadian Tulip Festival isn't JUST about the flowers, of course.
 Throughout the 18-day festival, there are musical performances, races, fireworks displays, parades, and more.

 But, the tulips are, of course, the main draw.

 Where to see tulips in Ottawa

 Want to see the best tulip displays in Ottawa?
 Here are the best spots in the city to see the colorful blooms:

 If you want to see Ottawa's best tulip displays and don't mind crowds, the dozens of tulip beds in Commissioners Park along Dows Lake are the place to go.
 Each year roughly 300,000 bulbs of all colors and varieties are planted in these beds alone.

-You can drive to Dows Lake from anywhere in Ottawa, but I chose instead to rent a bike downtown and ride to the lake along the Rideau Canal.
+Getting there: You can drive to Dows Lake from anywhere in Ottawa, but I chose instead to rent a bike downtown and ride to the lake along the Rideau Canal.
 There are tulips planted along the canal, too, and the ride is gorgeous on a sunny spring afternoon.

 Major's Hill Park

 This park, which overlooks the Ottawa River and Parliament Hill, is another great spot to go tulip-spotting in Ottawa.
-With less crowds but lots of green space, great tulip photo opps abound.
+With less crowds but lots of green space, great tulip photo ops abound.
 And bonus — you can also get the Parliament buildings and the pretty Notre Dame Cathedral in the background of these shots.

-Because this park is extremely central, I merely walked there from my hotel; no car or bike necessary!
+Getting there: Because this park is extremely central, I merely walked there from my hotel; no car or bike necessary!